UCSBCarpentry/2020-01-31-UCSB-SQL/_episodes/01-select.md

 > > sqlite3 C:\Desktop\survey.db
 > ~~~
 > {: .source}
-> *filepath depends on where your survey.db is saved*
 > The SQLite command is `sqlite3` and you are telling SQLite to open up
 > the `survey.db`.
 You need to specify the `.db` file otherwise, SQLite
 > will open up a temporary, empty database.